kesla/coffeelint/README.md

 # Style rules

 Coffelint checks that

-- a line is less than 80 charachters long
+- a line is less than 80 characters long
 - a line don't end in whitespace
 - indentation don't include tabs, only spaces
-- there's a space before function arrow (->) and a space or newline afterwords
+- there's a space before function arrow (->) and a space or newline afterwards
 - there's not two, after each other, empty lines

 # License